shaybc/apk-decompiler/README.md

 ## Install instructions:
-* Download the zipped release from this repo
+* Download the latest release from this repo  (https://github.com/shaybc/apk-decompiler/releases/tag/latest)
 * extract it into a folder (preferrably where the path has no spaces)

 ## Use instructions